Online Backup with Backup Tool

 online backups to an FTP server in the United Kingdom.

-To set up your FTP account within the Active Backup Expert software please open the
+To set up your FTP account within the Backup Tool software please open the

 "FTP Accounts" window (Tools->FTP Accounts) and enter the following